Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 #### MySQL
 <img width="960" alt="1" src="https://github.com/Md-Khid/Data_Piping_and_Wrangling_for_Patient_Survey_Experience/assets/160820522/91ccf0f2-cd9d-479c-831c-fe12feaa9ce2">

-## Constructing 'Doc Survey' Table with SQL Data Consolidation and Transformation
+## Constructing 'Doc Survey' Table with SQL: Data Consolidation and Transformation
 The project will begin constructing a "doc survey" table, consolidating all records from each of the twelve tables.
 Following this, it will proceed to convert all missing or non-valid values such as '99' to NULL.
 Additionally, it will transform all data types into integers (specifically TINYINT) for all numeric variables found within the "doc_survey" table to enhance storage efficiency (for values ranging from 1 to 99).
 To create the new table named "doc_survey," the project will use a stored procedure within the MySQL query.
 This procedure will include loop functions for executing iterative tasks and conditional logic, serving as a container for the entire process.
 It will involve actions such as combining data from multiple tables, renaming columns, altering data types and updating values.
 ```
 DELIMITER $$